-North Carolina has a highly-regulated, monopoly controlled electricity market where investor-owned utilities (IOUs) make most+ of the decisions about where our power comes from.
+North Carolina has a highly-regulated, monopoly-controlled electricity market where investor-owned utilities (IOUs) make most+ of the decisions about where our power comes from.
 As a result, we do not have a true free market where energy technologies, including renewables, can enter and compete on price and quality.
 Smart policies that create a window of opportunity for clean energy technologies to enter and compete in this regulated market are vital to continue moving North Carolina’s energy economy forward.

 They also benefit energy providers, including utilities and municipalities.
 Clean energy is a fiscally prudent alternative to traditional, fuel-dependent resources, whose associated costs are unpredictable.

 +Approximately one-third of NC electricity customers are served by electric membership corporations (“co-ops”) and municipal and university-owned electric distribution systems (“munis”).
 Read more here and here.